About arc42

 Usage

-The backend rejects the operation.
+The backend rejects the request.

 QS-11 (Score spoofing)